LoL Warding Guide and Infographic (Season 11 Guide + Infographic)

 Through smart and efficient ward placements, you’ll be able to spot enemies as they rotate and move throughout the map, thus improving your team’s ability to make decisions.

-By using these techniques, you’ll be able to place the wards more safely and make it more difficult for your enemy to know you’re placing them.
+By using these techniques, you’ll be able to place the wards more safely and make it more difficult for your enemy to know when you’re placing them.

 We recommend going into the Practice Tool and trying out the more challenging wards repeatedly until you’ve mastered them.